By now you’ve used the Processing editor to write your first line of code. Congratulations! Now let’s take a closer look at exactly what’s happening.

 Try changing the parameters to see what happens.
 Can you draw an ellipse in the upper-left corner?
 The lower-right corner?
 Can you make an ellipse that fills up the whole window?
 Can you make a very tall ellipse, or a very fat ellipse?

-Processing has a ton of other functions you can call.
+Processing has a ton of functions you can call.
 How do you know what they are and what parameters they take?
-Let me introduce you to your new best friend: the Processing reference.
+Let me introduce you to your new best friend: the Processing reference!

-That page lists every function you can call in Processing, and clicking on a particular function gives you information about what parameters it needs.
-This is going to be your first stop whenever you start wondering how you might do something in Processing, the Processing reference should be your first stop.
+The reference lists every function you can call in Processing, and clicking on a particular function in the reference gives you information about what parameters it needs.
+Whenever you wonder how you might do something in Processing, the Processing reference should be your first stop.

-That might seem overwhelming, but let’s keep it simple.
-Let’s say we’re sick of drawing circles: we’ve put them in the upper-left corner, we’ve made them fat, we’ve made them skinny.
+The reference might seem overwhelming, but let’s walk through an example.
+Let’s say you’re sick of drawing circles: you’ve put them in the upper-left corner, you’ve made them big, you’ve made them small.
 Yawn.
 Let’s take it up a notch and start drawing rectangles!!!

-With that goal, we can look at the Processing reference and ask ourselves, “do any of these functions look like they might draw a rectangle?”
+With that goal, you can look at the Processing reference and ask yourself, “do any of these functions look like they might draw a rectangle?”
 (Go ahead, try to find it!)

-Sure enough, the reference tells us that Processing has a
+Sure enough, the reference tells you that Processing has a

-rect function.
-The reference tells us that it takes 4 parameters: an
+rect function, and that it takes 4 parameters: an

 y position of the upper-left corner of the rectangle, and a